 Our next step was snowballing and manual inclusion of known studies.
 After extracting primary studies from the specified venues and subjecting those studies to our inclusion criteria, we performed snowballing on the resulting studies.
 Snowballing helped to ensure we were gathering other related works that were not included in our main search process.
 Our snowballing process looked at every reference within the studies passing our inclusion criteria and determined if any of those references also passed our inclusion criteria.
-Lastly, using our previous expertise in this research area, we manually added any related works that were missed by our systematic process.
+Lastly, using our previous expertise in this research area, we manually added any related works that may have been missed according our knowledge of the field.
 We performed this manual addition for completeness of the survey and made note of which studies were manually added in our taxonomy.
-From performing snowballing, we were able to add 18 new pieces of research to include in our SLR.
-In addition, we manually added three relevant pieces of work that were not captured by either our search string or snowballing.
-This resulted in 148 primary studies.
+Only one paper which was published in arXiv in 2019 was manually added as we believe it is relevant to the DL4SE field and has been cited by a number of impactful, peer reviewed publications in well regarded SE venues \cite{Ahmed2021LearningLP,Karampatsis2020BigC,Tarlow2020LearningTF,Pradel2020TypeWriterNT}